Credicorp Bank Tower

-The Credicorp Bank Tower, also known as the PH Plaza Credicorp is a high-rise office building in the Bella Vista district of Panama City, Panama.
+The Credicorp Bank Tower, also known as the PH Plaza Credicorp, is an office skyscraper in the Bella Vista district of Panama City, Panama.
 Completed in 1997, the tower stands at 146 m tall with 42 floors and is the 51st tallest building in Panama City.
 It also serves as the headquarters of the Panamanian filiale of the Credicorp Bank.

 Architecture

 The building was designed by Panamanian architect Richard Holzer and is located in the Bella Vista district of Panama City.
 It was the first building in the country to have a fully glass-glazed facade, which is entirely made by green and gold coloured insulated glass panels.
 31 of the 46 levels of the building feature a total of 30000 m2 of usable areas for offices.
 At the first floors, the building provides restaurants, copy centers and other complementary services for tenants.